-The following section highlights some areas which it will be useful to know when it comes to interpreting Victim Form.
+The following section highlights some areas which it is useful to know when it comes to interpreting the Victim Form.

-You will be provided with a copy of the Victim Form containing the answers (both pre-coded and open) given by a respondent.
+You will be provided with the Victim Form containing the answers (both pre-coded and open) given by a respondent.
 The Victim Form is highly filtered, and you will only be given the text and answers to the relevant questions that the respondent actually answered.
 (Thus, if the respondent has said that no force or violence was used, then there will be no follow up questions about the nature of this force or violence).

-The whole Victim Form should be read through before coding the offence.
-It is important that you do familiarise yourselves with the Victim Form answers and this manual, as there are situations where the answer to a question is not as straightforward as it appears, or where you will need to use the guidance and your judgement to distinguish between the possible answers.
-Although the answer to the question will often be obvious, there are all sorts of intricacies that need to be taken into account.
+The whole Victim Form must be read through before coding the incident.
+It is important that you familiarise yourself with the Victim Form answers and this manual, as there are situations where the answer to a specific question in the Victim Form is not as straightforward as it appears, or where you will need to use the guidance and your judgement to distinguish between the possible answers.
+Similarly, although the answer to a question will often be obvious, there are all sorts of intricacies that need to be taken into account when considering the incident as a whole.